Ticketmaster Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For Ticketmaster Data Breach

 The complexity of getting your claim right is one of the main reasons we suggest you have legal representation.
 If you work with Legal Expert, and your case is accepted, we’ll provide a solicitor who will use their experience to make sure all aspects of your suffering are covered in your claim.

 How Much Compensation Could You Be Awarded For A Data Breach By Ticketmaster?

 Now it is time to take a look at what compensation could be paid for the harm caused by a Ticketmaster data breach.
 In the table that follows, we have listed some compensation figures for psychological injuries.
-The data has been taken from the Judicial College Guidelines which are used by judges and lawyers when trying to determine compensation amounts.
+The data has been taken from the Judicial College Guidelines which are often used to help value claims.

 It is important that we point out that you are able to seek compensation for psychological injuries that have resulted from a personal data breach even if you didn’t lose any money.
 That right was granted by the Court of Appeal in the case of Vidal-Hall and others v Google Inc .
 Furthermore, the court stated that compensation amounts for psychological injuries can be set at the same level as in personal injury cases.

 |Psychiatric Injury||Severe||£51,460 - £108,620||Due to the severity of the injury, a very poor prognosis will result.
 Treatment is unlikely to make things better and the claimant will struggle to cope with everyday life, work and relationships.|